Skip to content

 Rolling it out

-- Choose an operating model — full-service (the operator handles power, billing, support) or self-managed.
+2. Choose an operating model — full-service (the operator handles power, billing, support) or self-managed.
+This is the decision that most shapes the property manager’s daily life; see the comparison below.

-- Install with load management designed in from the start, so the site can scale as more residents go electric.
+3. Install with load management designed in from the start — and pre-wire spare bays while the electricians are on site — so the site scales as more residents go electric instead of hitting a wall at charger number six.

-HeyCharge delivers this end-to-end for residential portfolios — see solutions for building owners.
+HeyCharge delivers this end-to-end for residential portfolios — 700+ chargers across 130+ sites, with 2,000+ parking spaces pre-wired for the residents who go electric next — see solutions for building owners.

 FAQ